Solar-network/docs/docs/guidebook/core/development.md

 ## Database

-Swipechain Core stores all the blockchain data in a database.
+Solar Core stores all the blockchain data in a database.
 You could read more about it, in the [database section](/guidebook/core/development.html#database).

 For development, you could use our ready-to-use [Docker Compose](https://docs.docker.com/compose/) configurations, following the instructions at [Docker section](/guidebook/core/docker.html).